AtanasYordanov/codex-test/README.md

-# Spring Demo Application
+# D&D Character Manager

-This repository contains a minimal [Spring Boot](https://spring.io/) web application configured for PostgreSQL, Spring Data JPA and Spring Security.
+This repository contains a minimal [Spring Boot](https://spring.io/) web application for managing Dungeons & Dragons characters.
+It is configured for PostgreSQL, Spring Data JPA and Spring Security.

 ## Requirements
 - Java 21